sreyacoding/sreyacoding/README.md

 ## 💫 A Little More About Me

 📚 **Currently geeking out on:** Deep Learning, NLP, and Generative AI
-💡 **My North Star:** Designing AI that’s impactful, inclusive, and ethical
-🎨 **Fun Fact:** I paint!
-I’m fascinated by the creative side of tech
+💡 What I Love: Solving problems and building solutions that are impactful and meaningful 🎨 Fun Fact: I enjoy listening to music and painting

 ---